 Once the bias was removed from the AI model, the results showed a 28.8% greater need for more healthcare services to this group.
 At this point in time, there are no standardized frameworks to analyze models for bias.
 The only reason this example was found was because the data was noticeably skewed.

 Even with these challenges facing AI technology in healthcare, experts predict that AI will continue to bring positive changes to the medical field in the coming years.
+Some employers are even offering enterprise training solutions to attract new healthcare AI tech talent.

 Recently, Udacity hosted a virtual conference about the future of AI in healthcare where top experts in technology and medicine came together to discuss their predictions —from predicting future pandemics to diagnosing disease.
 Here’s what they presage is on the cutting edge of AI in healthcare.